ripsawridge/site/contents/content/cma/2022/grand-lake-steamboat-springs.md

 Native Americans in broken English in 1914 ("never no summer mountains").
 It is a good name!
 They held much snow, and were backdropped by dramatic dark clouds.

-I had to wade across a river to get into them, cursing at wet get for the evening, but the trail climbed slowly enough into timber beside a rushing stream.
+I had to wade across a river to get into them, cursing at getting my shoes and socks wet for the evening, but the trail climbed slowly enough into timber beside a rushing stream.
 It started to rain just as I reached campsites.
 I hurriedly set up my tent beside Axel and another hiker called 70 Pound Hammer.